FBW-17/nodejs-moviedb-files/README-3-CRUD.md

     - this function loops through our array of movies
     - it checks if the ID is a number (google how to check for a number)
     - if it is a number: replace the id with a uuid

-### Filter movies by a title part

-Add a new function filterMovies(titlePart)
-This function loops through all the movies and checks if the given "titlePart" is part of the title (case insensitive!).
-Use the array filter method for that.

 ## Rules